DizzyReading/wednedday-challenge/README.md

 - Install dependencies using `yarn install`

-- Start the dev server using `yarn start`
+- Start the dev server using `npm start`

 - Go through the other scripts in `package.json`